le-harivansh/nestradamus/README.md

 cp .env.example .env
 ```

+### Configuration registration

+To add new configuration values to the application, the following need be done in order:

+1. Add the relevant environment variables & values to the `.env` file.
+2. Create a new `<module-name>.config.ts` file to validate the new environment variable values pulled from the `.env` file.
+3. Register the default export of the `<module-name>.config.ts` file in the module via `ConfigModule::forFeature`.
+4. Add the relevant namespace & configuration type to the `NamespacedConfigurationType` in the `ConfigurationService` (which - in turn - is in `ConfigurationModule`).

 ### Test configuration

 The test configuration is expected to be in a `.env.test` file.
 You create a new `.env.test` file by copying the `.env.example` file, and changing any environment variable as needed.